LuthHaidar/testing-zone/README.md

 # testing zone
-I use this to store random peices of code from CEP and private projects.
+I use this to store random pieces of code from CEP and private projects.